How technology shifts can give the first-mover advantage?

-Let’s take the example of well-known tech giant Apple.
-It entered into music player industry by identifying the need to shift.
-No need to mention how we see iPod today and how much market it captured.
-Not only this, they entered into watch domain to further expand the business.
+Let’s take the example of a well-known tech giant Apple.
+It entered into the music player industry by identifying the need to shift.
+No need to mention how we see an iPod today and how much market is captured.
+Not only this, they entered into the watch domain to further expand the business.

 How You Can Predict and Adapt to Technological Shifts

 If you are thinking – it all makes sense but how to do it?
-I will end your quest and show it to you using the example of smart watch domain itself.
-How top watch companies could have identified the need to shift to smart watch?
-Let’s see how patent based insights help here –
+I will end your quest and show it to you using the example of the smartwatch domain itself.
+How top watch companies could have identified the need to shift to smartwatch?
+Let’s see how patent-based insights help here –

 How Traditional Watch Manufacturers Failed to Identify Technological Shift

-Patent filing in watch domain is stagnant whereas in smart watches the interest picked up around 2008 and research activity increased thereafter.
+Patent filing in the watch domain is stagnant whereas in smartwatches the interest picked up around 2008 and research activity increased thereafter.
 This was the first clue that something is happening in the industry.
 Now let’s take a deeper look at it and identify which type of companies were giving early fire to it.

-What more could have solidified the indication to move towards smart watch market –
+What more could have solidified the indication to move towards the smartwatch market –

-The huge potential of domain attracted many new companies to enter in last 5 years.
+The huge potential of domain attracted many new companies to enter in the last 5 years.
 The contribution from these companies has risen exponentially.
 Keeping a watch on such an activity helps take decisions to enter into an unexplored domain.
-In smart watch domain, an average of 30% rise is observed in the patent filings of new entrants.
+In smartwatch domain, an average of 30% rise is observed in the patent filings of new entrants.
 This is indicative of their rising interest.

-You might be thinking what more can strengthen your decision about making the shift.
+You might be thinking about what more can strengthen your decision about making the shift.
 It hints about business potential in this direction.
 One clear indication would be the expansion possibilities.
-In the smart watch domain, it was observed from the research interest where different applications were covering a smart watch.
+In the smartwatch domain, it was observed from the research interest where different applications were covering a smartwatch.

 See it yourself –

-Most of the inventions focus on an integration of smart watch with other devices.
+Most of the inventions focus on the integration of smartwatch with other devices.
 Some of the most important ones include health monitoring features, navigation, and automobile control.
-Also, the activity gives hints that smart watch may emerge as an important pillar for smart homes for controlling various consumer electronic devices.
+Also, the activity gives hints that smartwatch may emerge as an important pillar for smart homes for controlling various consumer electronic devices.

 Apple alone sold 12 million to 13 million watches in one year.
-Now you can imagine where this number could go if I consider sales figure of every smartwatch makers.
+Now you can imagine where this number could go if I consider the sales figure for every smartwatch maker.
 Imagine what Swatch, Tissot, Tag Heuer Fossil could have earned had they been the early movers.

-If you also want to spot the next technological shift in your business, shoot an email to email@example.com and we will align our next study to your work area.
+If you also want to spot the next technological shift in your business, we are just one click away.

 Authored by: Shikhar Sahni, AVP, Operations